arturol76/zoneminder/README.md

 ### About
 A fork from dlandon/zoneminder.

+Changes:
-Dockerfile changed to specify the zoneminder version at build time.
+* zoneminder version is chosen at build time via ARG
+* zmeventnotification files are downloaded from the git repo at build time

 ### Build
 `./build.sh docker_ip zm_version`